BUD & LOU, CAT-WOMEN, JEKYLL & HYDE, HOSTILE BRAINS, and HOSTILE MARTIANS… IT CAME FROM… AND MUCH MUCH MORE!

-It’s not that the Cat-Women haven’t been enjoying their lives cavorting around with each other dancing and creeping around in their oh so Mod-erne leotards, it’s that their planet’s atmosphere is breaking up and in order to survive they must seek out a new planet.
-So the plan is to steal the crew’s rocket and go to Earth, c0ntrol the mind of the Earth women and eventually take over the planet!
-First they must truly gain Helen’s male compatriot’s confidence in order to find out how to run the ship.
+It’s not that the Cat-Women haven’t been enjoying their lives cavorting around with each other dancing and creeping around in their oh so Mod-erne leotards, it’s that their planet’s atmosphere is breaking up, and in order to survive they must seek out a new planet.
+So the plan is to steal the crew’s rocket and go to Earth, control the mind of the Earth women, and eventually take over the planet!
+First, they must truly gain Helen’s male compatriot’s confidence in order to find out how to run the ship.

 But Alpha has already gotten information out of Laird and Walt has taken Zeta back to the ship to show her how it operates.

 It was Alpha who helped Helen get her assignment to the space crew.
-Of course, the men become enamored of Cat-Women in leotards, except for Kip (Victor Jory) who is suspicious of these beguiling tribe of moon temptresses.
+Of course, the men become enamored of Cat-Women in leotards, except for Kip (Victor Jory) who is suspicious of this beguiling tribe of moon temptresses.
 Walt Willis (Douglas Fowley) wanders off with one of the women to explore the cave that is filled with gold, she stabs him but not before he teaches her how to fly their spaceship.
 Another of the Cat-Women has fallen for one of the crew members, Lambda (Susan Morrow), falls hard for Doug Smith (Bill Phipps) the radio operator.
-All she wants is to go back to earth with Doug, romp around on a sandy beach drinking a Coca Cola.
+All she wants is to go back to earth with Doug and romp around on a sandy beach drinking a Coca-Cola.

 In this soap space opera, the staid and steady Laird has fallen for Helen, and under a sort of mind control has given all the information the Cat-Women need to take over.
 They make plans to return to earth with Alpha and Beta (Suzanne Alexander).
 Lambda tries to intervene but gets brutally conked on the head with a large rock and killed.
-Kip shoots the evil Zeta and Alpha off screen, the remaining earth crew kill the rest of the Cat-Women, escaping with Helen and head back to earth.
+Kip shoots the evil Zeta and Alpha off-screen, and the remaining earth crew kills the rest of the Cat-Women, escaping with Helen and heading back to earth.

 Laird Grainger: “The eternal wonders of space and time.
 The far away dreams and mysteries of other worlds.
 Other life.
 The stars.
 The planets.
 Man has been face to face with them for centuries, yet is barely able to penetrate their unknown secrets.
 Sometime, someday, the barrier will be pierced.
 Why must we wait?
 Why not now?”